 Hosts dominate tie and will go onto to Reading as Houllier left to regret making numerous changes to his side.

-City started the game the better and after a free-flowing move which included some delightful passing Ciaran Clark put the ball behind for a corner.
+City started the game the better, after a free-flowing move which included some delightful passing before Ciaran Clark put the ball behind for a corner.

-Youngster Barry Bannan then tested Joe Hart in the City goal with a decent effort from 30-yards but the England-man was equal to it and produced a decent save.
+Youngster Barry Bannan then tested Joe Hart in the City goal with a decent effort from 30-yards but the England-man was equal to it and produced a nice save.

-The Scot had another opportunity minutes later when Nathan Delfouneso raced down the right and cut the ball back to Bannan but his volleyed effort sailed over the bar, a chance he should have done better with as he was unmarked in the area.
+The Scot had another opportunity minutes later when Nathan Delfouneso raced down the right and cut the ball back to Bannan, but his volleyed effort sailed over the bar.
+It was a chance he should have done better with, as he was unmarked in the area.

-City got their second of the game in the 25th minute when Toure chipped the ball over the Villa defence which Balotelli raced onto and the Italian made no mistake hitting a side footed volley beyond Freidel to confirm their domination of the game.
+City got their second of the game in the 25th minute when Toure chipped the ball over the Villa defense.
+Balotelli raced onto the opportunity and the Italian made no mistake hitting a side-footed volley beyond Freidel to confirm their domination of the game.

-Gerard Houllier’s had a decent chance to get a way back into the game when Emile Heskey ran at the City defence cut inside and unleashed a powerful effort at goal which Hart had to parry away and luckily for the Blues the ball did not land at the feet of a Villa player before it was hooked behind.
+Gerard Houllier’s sidehad a decent chance to get a way back into the game when Emile Heskey ran at the City defense, cut inside and unleashed a powerful effort at goal which Hart had to parry away.
+Luckily for the Blues, the ball did not land at the feet of a Villa player before it was hooked behind the goal.

-Villa had a decent spell f possession before the break to end Roberto Mancini’s side dominance of the game but failed to make any clear cut chances with the closest effort coming from Agbonlahor whose mazy run into the City box was emphatically stopped by Joleon Lescott.
+Villa had a decent spell of possession before the break to end Roberto Mancini’s side dominance of the game, but failed to make any clear cut chances.
+The closest effort came from Agbonlahor, whose mazy run into the City box was emphatically stopped by Joleon Lescott.

-In the second half Villa started the brighter of the two sides but were unable to capitalise on decent opportunities from corner especially Agbonlahor who could have done better as he failed to make contact when the ball landed at his feet yards from goal.
+In the second half, Villa started the brighter of the two sides but were unable to capitalize on decent opportunities from the corner.
+Agbonlahor especially could have done better as he failed to make contact when the ball landed at his feet yards from goal.

-There was a moment of controversy involving Balotelli as he appeared to elbow Chris Herd in the face but referee Mark Clattenburg who failed to take action against Wayne Rooney for a similar incident at the weekend, only booked the Italian much to the fury of the Villa players.
+There was a moment of controversy involving Balotelli as he appeared to elbow Chris Herd in the face.
+Referee Mark Clattenburg, who failed to take action against Wayne Rooney for a similar incident at the weekend, only booked the Italian, much to the fury of the Villa players.

 City could have effectively ended the tie just after the hour mark when Vieira’s goal-bound header from Kolarov’s corner was cleared off the line by Fabian Delph to keep Villa’s hopes alive.

-Carlos Tevez on for Balotelli could have made it four when he got round the back of the Villa defence but Freidel parried his effort out for a corner when the Argentinean fired a goal from a tight angle.
+Carlos Tevez on for Balotelli could have made it four when he got round the back of the Villa defense, but Freidel parried his effort out for a corner when the Argentinean fired at goal from a tight angle.

-City maintained their clean sheet as they strolled to victory against a lacklustre Villa side and will now play Reading for a place in the semi-finals.
+City maintained their clean sheet as they strolled to victory against a lackluster Villa side and will now play Reading for a place in the semi-finals.